vektorlab/pyvideo2/content/posts/table_partitioning_with_django.md

 Copyright: ''
 Language: 'English'
 SourceUrl: '"https://www.youtube.com/watch?v=1VyTtm2YheY"'
+Speakers: [Max Tepkeev]
+Tags: [database, django, partition, partitioning]
 ThumbnailUrl: 'http://i1.ytimg.com/vi/1VyTtm2YheY/hqdefault.jpg'
+Title: '"Table Partitioning with Django"'
 date: '2013-10-17'
-speakers: [Max Tepkeev]
-tags: [database, django, partition, partitioning]
 ---
 Table partitioning can be thought of as a division of one large table into several smaller tables which represent that original table.
 Table partitioning is "transparent", that means that in theory you don't need to change any code to work with partitioned tables.